 Magento 2 Google Tag Manager extension enables you to implement the tracking code right from the admin panel.
 So, before you enable dynamic remarketing in Magento 2, you need to install Google Tag Manager Extension.

 Note: dynamic remarketing support feature is available only in the Google Tag Manager Plus plan.

 2. Get Google Ads conversion ID and label

 Once you install the extension, you need to get the Conversion ID and Label to enable the tracking.

 Go to your Google Ads account > Tools > Shared Library > Audience Manager.
 Then find Your Data Sources and clicks on Details in the Google Ads tag card.

 Scrolls down to the Tag setup section and press Use Google Tag Manager.
 You'll get your Conversion ID under the Instructions.

 - Conversion Label

-Note: conversion label is optional.
-But if you have a tag-based remarketing list with a conversion label, go to a corresponding list and click on a tag to find a Conversion Label under Event.
+Note: the conversion label is optional.
+But if you have a tag-based remarketing list with a conversion label, you will need it as well.

 3. Paste the conversion ID and label in Magento 2